MTV recently announced that they are rebooting their legendary groundbreaking reality series ‘The Real World’.

 Alton & Irulan (Las Vegas)

 Alton and Irulan were two cast mates on a Real World season with an unprecedented THREE whole Black people.
 So why did I lump them together as one person without the third Black cast member?
 Well, if you watched this season you would know that Alton and Irulan were a couple who individually weren’t interesting at all, but together made cute TV that you actually wanted to root for.
-Alton was the tall, milk-dud like Black dude who voluntarily did extreme sports and Irulan was just gorgeous and looking love in all the wrong places.
+Alton was the tall, very cute Black dude who voluntarily did extreme sports and Irulan was just gorgeous and looking love in all the wrong places.
 Or right places if you’re looking for slightly older white men willing to swipe dem Visas.
 So when these two started to fall for each other, it was cute to watch because you could tell that they were two people unlike who they normally dated.
 Unfortunately the mix of reality TV cameras, alcohol, and living in a Vegas penthouse at the Palms with plenty of genitals passing through became to much for the couple who were on again, off again the entire season.
 I like to think of them in an alternate universe where they got married and moved to suburban Nevada.
 Alton teaches climbing at a local bouldering gym and Irulan is a stay at home mom with a Youtube channel.

 I remember Theo as the cute and one of the few cast mates with sense on The Real World: Chicago.
 Although his season wasn’t very memorable in general, he managed to be.
 Like many of the Black men on the show who came before and after him, (save a couple: Steven and David #1) Theo’s role was House Peacekeeper.
 He was either convincing Aneesa not to party so hard, or trying to calmly explain to a crying Tanya why you shouldn’t say certain things to Black people.
 Theo was like a cute Gen X MLK Jr. who deserved a more lit Real World season.
 Theo deserved David’s place on New Orleans.
 We were gonna get “C’mon, Be My Baby Tonight” regardless of what season David ended up on, but more on him later.